collective/collective.recipe.ropeproject/README.rst

 `Rope <http://rope.sourceforge.net/>`_ is a great tool for python development.

-It is a `refactoring library <http://rope.sourceforge.net/overview.html>`_ with the marvelous side effect of letting you navigate throught code.
+It is a `refactoring library <http://rope.sourceforge.net/overview.html>`_ with the marvelous side effect of letting you navigate throughout code.

 You can use it with either `emacs <http://rope.sourceforge.net/ropemacs.html>`_ of `vim <http://rope.sourceforge.net/ropevim.html>`_